 If you are pregnant, do not use Li4.
-Otherwise, Li4 acupressure is safe to use after surgery.
-You should not apply pressure over point that may be located on or near your surgical site until these are healed, or over areas with burns, infection, contagious diseases of the skin or active cancer.
+You should not apply acupressure over areas of burns, infection, incisions (until well healed), contagious diseases of the skin or active cancer.

 FINDING A TRAINED SPECIALIST

 To find a trained acupressure provider in your community, look online for a national database of providers, accredited Eastern Medicine schools and other resources: National Certification Commission for Acupuncture and Oriental Medicine NCCAOM